The Reason for the Season

 “This isn’t funny,” he finally said.
 “Coming out and doing something like this.
 Just because I’m on a bridge on Christmas Eve, you think you can come out and do a “It’s a Wonderful Life” on me or something?
 What, are you going to tell me that you’re an angel?
 Are you going to tell me that I’m going to be visited by three ghosts tonight?”

 Donavan had been smiling but then frowned.
-“You’re mixing up your Christmas stories there, Joe,” he laughed.
+“You’re mixing up your Christmas stories there, Joe,” he said, then he laughed.
 “The guy on the bridge was given a look at what the world would be like if he had never been born.”

 “Yeah,” Joe said.
 He turned from the rail and stared walking.
 “I’m going home now.
 Let’s just say you saved me from jumping and I’ll be all happy and… and ‘the end’, okay?”